the waning months of 1951, a small but ambitious group of

 Security Officer Jody Clounch (Unit 621)

-Sr. Criminalist Christopher Lee (Unit 14) (Nine years of Los Angeles County service.
-Currently assigned to the Forensic Biology Section where duties include crime scene investigations and DNA analysis.
-Joined the PPOA Board of Directors in 2013.
+Sr. Criminalist Christopher Lee (Unit 14)11 years of county service.
+Currently assigned to Forensic Biology Section with duties including crime scene investigations and DNA analysis.
+Joined PPOA

 Reddy (LASD Ret.)